-This is the method I’ve used since I started Minoxidil.
-If applied properly you can cover virtually the same area as if you had applied 1 millilitre.
+This is the method I’ve used since I started.
+If applied properly, you can cover virtually the same area as if you had applied 1 millilitre each time.

 I prefer this method based on a similar theory used in time-release vitamins and drugs.
-It’s my belief that this method provides benefits over a longer period of time by virtue of spaced application and reduced wastage.
+For my money, this method provides benefits over a longer period of time by virtue of spaced application and reduced wastage.
 In short, it avoids potential inability of the scalp to absorb the entire 1ml with maximum efficiency.
 Like I said, it’s a theory.

 If it speaks to you, and you can fit it into your routine, then no harm done.
-It works for me and I noticed results in double-quick time when I first began using the solution (between 3 – 6 weeks).
-See the ‘What Worked for Me’ section for details.
+I noticed initial results in double-quick time when I first began using the solution in this way (between 4 – 6 weeks).

-Method 2: If you find it too difficult to fit twice daily application into your routine then you can also apply 1ml per day in one go.
-Morning or evening, depending on your personal schedule, and whichever end of the day best enables you to minimise the ‘things to avoid’ noted below.
+Method 2: If you find it too difficult to fit a twice daily application into your routine then you cab apply the 1ml in one go.
+Morning or evening, depending on your personal schedule.
+Apply at whichever end of the day best enables you to minimise the ‘things to avoid’ noted below.

 In short, you should choose the time of day that balances your routine with the ability to let the solution sit on your scalp without external interference.
-By external interference I’m referring to actions such as applying additional lotions and potions, using a hair dryer, or having your scalp come into contact with something like a pillow at bedtime.
+By external interference I’m referring to actions such as applying additional topicals and styling products, using a hair dryer, or having your scalp come into contact with something like a pillow at bedtime.

 Whichever method you use, if you’re applying the solution directly after washing your hair, either towel dry as thoroughly as you can or use a hair dryer to ensure the scalp is dry before application.

-How to Use Rogaine for Those with Short / Little Hair?
+How to Use Rogaine for Those with Short or Little Hair?

 Applying Rogaine is not rocket science, however there are good … and better … ways to go about it:

-- In my experience virtually every Minoxidil-based liquid solution comes with a dropper for application.
+- Most Minoxidil-based liquid solutions come with a dropper for application.
 That’s the assumption I’ll make from here on in.